A Neighborhood Effort to Interrupt Racism

-Dialogue—sharing our stories and learning how to have difficult conversations with neighbors.
+Engaging in healthy conversation through the sharing of our individual stories and learning how to bridge those disparities with neighbors.

-No matter where you fall on this spectrum, we invite you to get involved and be part of making LO the town we want it to be.
+No matter where you fall on this spectrum, we invite you to get involved and be part of making Lake Oswego the town we know it can be.

-Respond to Racism formed in the summer of 2017 following a racist incident involving an off-duty Black police officer in Lake Oswego.
-Detective Nathan Sheppard told a story on his blog of a road rage dispute with a white man who called him a nigger, peppered him with familiar euphemisms such as, “You don’t look educated,” and questioned how he could live in LO because of his skin color.
-Several local news outlets picked up the story, which eventually sparked a debate on the social media network Nextdoor about the existence of racism in LO.
+Detective Nathan Sheppard told the story on his blog of the racist incident involving a road rage dispute with the white man who called him a N-word, followed by ignorant commentary saying, “You don’t look educated,” poking further, to question how he could live in Lake Oswego because of the color of his skin.
+KOIN 6, OregonLive, and other local news outlets picked up the story, sparking a debate on the popular neighborhood social media platform, Nextdoor, about the existence of racism in Lake Oswego.

-The group now meets monthly, packing the LO UCC dining hall and bringing concerned citizens together with members of local government, news media, and the LO school district, among others, to tackle overt and systemic racism in the town.
+Respond To Racism now meets monthly, packing the Lake Oswego UCC dining hall and bringing concerned citizens together with members of local government, news media, and the Lake Oswego school district, among others, to tackle overt and systemic racism in the town.

-The group has received growing attention both inside and outside LO, including the Pamplin Media Group naming Respond to Racism as one of the 10 most important stories to come out of LO in 2017.
+We have received growing attention both inside and outside Lake Oswego, including the Pamplin Media Group, naming Respond to Racism as one of the 10 most important stories to come out of Lake Oswego in 2017.